-The assessment for this module is summative in the form of a case study that critically explores the political context of diabetes, the efficacy of assessment methods, evidence based strategies for managing diabetes and current innovations used to promote empowerment in the management of Diabetes.
-The students will draw upon contemporary policy, research and theories in order to explore the experience of diabetes for patients (4000 words).
+The assessment for this module is summative in the form of a case study that explores the nature of Diabetes, evidence based strategies for managing Diabetes.
+The students will draw upon contemporary policy, research and theories in order to explore the experience of Diabetes for patients (3000 words).